18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 8. [Add Front Matter](#adding-front-matter)
 9. [Learn how to make a Pull Request](#learn-how-to-make-a-pull-request)

 It is worth noting: There are many different ways to do each of these steps.
+For example, GitHub has an app for Macs, Windows, and Linux you might prefer over the terminal, there are dozens of different text editors, and there are even competitors to GitHub you might prefer.
+This post is a tutorial meant to prepare people to work with 18F's Website team.

 If you have an alternative way of doing any of these steps — or have ways to make this more efficient — please let us know by posting an issue [here](https://github.com/18f/18f.gsa.gov/issues/new).
 (You don't have to know how to code to post an issue, but you do need a GitHub account.)

-**What you need to get started** a GitHub account, Terminal, Sublime or another text editing program.
-These instructions are for Macs and Linux-enabled machines.
+**What you need to get started** [a GitHub account](https://github.com), Mac OS X (we use Yosemite), and [Sublime Text](https://www.sublimetext.com/).
+These instructions are for primarily for Macs and most of the instructions will work the same on a Linux computer.
 If you are working on Windows, we suggest checking out [this comment](https://github.com/18F/18f.gsa.gov/issues/542#issuecomment-75145417) that was posted to GitHub that details how to make these instructions work for Windows machines.

-## Getting started with GitHub and the Terminal

-* First, you want to log into GitHub.
-Go to [http://github.com/login](https://github.com/login) and sign in with your username and password.
+## Turn Your Mac Into A Web Development Machine

+> Using Linux?
+You can skip this section.

+Our colleague [Moncef Belyamani](https://github.com/monfresh) wrote [a script](https://github.com/18F/laptop) which turns your Mac into a web development machine in about 15 minutes.
+You will be asked to enter your computer's password three different times during the installation.
+The terminal doesn't provide any feedback when you type in your password.
+Just type it in and press `enter.`

+If you'd rather not use the script, you can also [follow the detailed instructions he wrote on his website](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#step-1).
+Or follow along with this [video](https://github.com/18F/laptop/wiki/Detailed-installation-instructions-with-video) he prepared with step by step instructions to turn your Mac into a web development machine.
+To use the script, follow the instructions in text below:

-* Activate terminal by pressing command + space and search for Terminal to open the terminal.
+* Activate terminal by pressing command + space and then typing "Terminal" in the search field.

 The terminal icon looks like this: